 Fostering more human futures by changing the way we design and implement technology

-We currently have four active research programmes.
+We currently have two active research programmes.

 - Humanized Transformation – Providing perspectives on a radically human-centric approach to transformation that uses engages and facilitates the use of design thinking, insight, and foresight in new ways.
-The purpose is to redress some of the imbalances created by focusing on commercial technological development alone as the driving force behind technological advancement.